Nebraska state tax collections beat expectations in January - NewsBreak

 Nebraska state tax collections beat expectations in January

 LINCOLN, Neb.
-(AP) — Nebraska state government collected $45 million more than expected last month, according to new numbers released Monday.
+(AP) — Nebraska state government collected $45 million more than expected last month.

 Nebraska reported higher-than-expected net revenues from individual income taxes and miscellaneous taxes, but lower-than-expected net receipts from sales-and-use taxes and corporate income taxes.